mayureshagashe2105/Hackulus21-Drowsiness-Detection-Web-app/README.md

 # Drowsiness-Detection-Web-app
 Prevents sleep deprivation road accidents, by alerting drowsy drivers.
-In this project, we have trained a convlutional neural network, to determine whether the eyes are closed or not, further, eye-ptches are extracted from the face image to make all predictions.
-The dataset used for training process can be accessed from <a href="https://www.kaggle.com/kutaykutlu/drowsiness-detection" target="_blank">here.</a>
+In this project, we have trained a convolutional neural network, to determine whether the eyes are closed or not, further, eye-patches are extracted from the face image to make all predictions.
+The dataset used for the training process can be accessed from <a href="https://www.kaggle.com/kutaykutlu/drowsiness-detection" target="_blank">here.</a>

 ## Understanding The Problem Statement
-  According to the survey done by 'The Times of Inidia', nearly 40% of the road accidents are caused by the sleep deprivation.
+  According to the survey done by 'The Times of Inidia', nearly 40% of road accidents are caused by sleep deprivation.
 Fatigued drivers, long-duty driving are the major causes for the same.
-To solve this issue, this app primarily aims to predict whether or not the driver is sleeping, if found sleeping, it alerts the driver by making a high frequency sound.
+To solve this issue, this app primarily aims to predict whether or not the driver is sleeping, if found sleeping, it alerts the driver by making a high-frequency sound.
 This project is to avoid such sleep deprivation accidents!

   ## Implementation
 1. A Deep Learning Model will be trained to detect whether the driver's eyelids are open or not.
 This will be achieved by training a Convolutional Neural Network using Tensorflow.<br>